topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

     }
     ```
 2. Verify and upload the "pwmFade.ino" file to the VCP-G board.
-3. If the upload gets stuck in an infinite uploading state, it may be due th the FWDN mode not being activated.
+3. If the upload gets stuck in an infinite uploading state, it may be due to the FWDN mode not being activated.
 To resolve this:
-    1. Disconnect the power calbe from the VCP-G board
+    1. Disconnect the power cable from the VCP-G board.
-    2. Press and hold the FWDN switch
+    2. Press and hold the FWDN switch.
     3. Reconnect the power cable while continuing to hold the FWDN switch.
-    4. Release the FWDN switch
+    4. Release the FWDN switch.
         If the issue persists, try running the Arduino IDE with administrator privileges.
-4. After a successful upload, check the Arduino IDE output console for the following message:
+4. After successfully uploading the file, check the Arduino IDE output console for the following message:

      **Note:** The message should include **pwmFade.ino.rom**.
     ```
     [FWDN_VCP::WriteFile:577] Complete to send file - C:\Users\topst\AppData\Local\arduino\sketches\69446E8A7F6616A7D5466014BDF759FC/pwmFade.ino.rom